Agnes-Kalunda/itexmo-sms/README.md

 ```

-Make sure to add your Itexmo API key to your `.env` file:
+Make sure to add your configuration variables to your `.env` file:

 ```
 ITEXMO_API_KEY=your_api_key_here